 - Star Trek VI: The Undiscovered Country was slated to feature a similar sequence, with everyone either preparing to retire or move on to other jobs, but they scrapped it and just had a bit of dialogue before the briefing starts.

-- For the audience, though not the characters, Star Trek, the 2009 movie, is essentially this trope as well.
+- For the audience, though not the characters, Star Trek (2009), is essentially this trope as well.

 - Happens in Uncommon Valor when a wealthy businessman finances a raid to rescue POWs from Vietnam.

-- In Iain M. Banks' Against a Dark Background, one character brings together her old army unit to help her search for the Lazy Gun.
+- In Iain M. Banks's Against a Dark Background, one character brings together her old army unit to help her search for the Lazy Gun.

 - In Warrior Cats, chosen cats from the second series reunite in Outcast to help Tribe again.